Hunxho

 Ibrahim Muhammad Dodo (born June 20, 1999), known professionally as Hunxho (pronounced "huncho") is an American rapper, singer and songwriter.
 He is signed to 300 Entertainment.
-Hunxho initially rose to fame with the song "Let's Get It" in 2021, which spawned a remix with British rapper 21 Savage.
+Hunxho initially rose to fame with the song "Let's Get It" in 2021, which spawned a remix with rapper 21 Savage.
 Later that year, he released the mixtape Street Poet 2.

 Early life

 Ibrahim Muhammad Dodo was born on June 20, 1999, in Greensboro, North Carolina, to a Nigerian father and African American mother.
 He was primarily raised in East Atlanta.
 In high school, Dodo developed an interest in basketball before relocating to Colorado for his college education.
 He drew inspiration from notable rappers like Young Thug, Rich Homie Quan, Skooly, Future, and Gucci Mane.
 Before pursuing his rap career, Dodo spent time making money in the East Atlanta streets.
 He wrote his first song in 2017 and later moved back to Atlanta to focus on his music.